The strange hiking death of Jason Chase in New Zealand's Tamaki Reserve

 Urtica Ferox, commonly known as tree nettle, or ongaonga in Māori, is a nettle that is endemic to New Zealand.
 It is sometimes known as "Taraonga", "Taraongaonga" or "Okaoka".

 It is a large woody shrub and has woody stems and unusually large stinging spines that can result in a painful sting that lasts several days.
 The shrub can grow to a height of 3 m (9.8 ft) with the base of the stem reaching 12 cm (4.7 in) in thickness.
-The pale green leaves are very thin like a membrane, the surface of the leaf, stems, and stalks are covered in stiff stinging hairs that can grow up to 6 mm (0.24 in) long.
+The pale green leaves are very thin, like a membrane, and the surface of the leaf, stems, and stalks are covered in stiff, stinging hairs that can grow up to 6 mm (0.24 in) long.
 This nettle is winter deciduous in cold climates, evergreen in mild climates, and can lose its leaves in drought conditions if it is growing in shallow soils.

 What really happened to Jason Chase?

 Was it a tree nettle that killed Jason?
-His body was found in a Nettle covered gully and difficult to get through.
+His body was found in a Nettle-covered gully and difficult to get through.
 Cynric Temple-Camp certainly seems to think he succumbed to triffydin poisoning.

 But there are some puzzling aspects.

-• Where are Jason’s boots and why were his feet showing no signs of damage
+Where are Jason’s boots and why were his feet showing no signs of damage

-• Why did the Search and Rescue crews miss him when he was in an area clearly visible from the air?
+Why did the Search and Rescue crews miss him when he was in an area clearly visible from the air?

 Respect the plants around you for sure when it comes to hiking in New Zealand!